nordseele/nordhat/hardware/notes.md

 ____

 ## OLED display
+Solder it AFTER the various connectors and standoff h8.
-TODO demonstrate how to bend the two legs from top right and bottom right.
+Bend the two legs from top right and bottom right.

 ___
 ## Buttons and encoders